Last updated 2 February 2026

 Section 227A of the Criminal Code makes it an offence to observe or make a visual recording (moving or still image) of another person without their consent when they are:

-- in a private place (e.g. a toilet, bathroom, communal change room or bedroom)
+• in a private place (e.g. a toilet, bathroom, communal change room or bedroom)

-- engaging in a private act (e.g. using a toilet, showering, undressing or engaging in an intimate sexual activity not usually done in public).
+• engaging in a private act (e.g. using a toilet, showering, undressing or engaging in an intimate sexual activity not usually done in public).

 It is also an offence under this provision to engage in covert up-skirt filming.
 This has been introduced in response to the widespread availability of mobile phone cameras, video cameras, digital cameras and the internet, and due to heightened privacy concerns.
-The maximum penalty for these offences is two years imprisonment.
+The maximum penalty for these offences is three years imprisonment.

 Distributing prohibited visual recordings

 It is an offence under s 227B of the Criminal Code to distribute a visual recording without the consent of the person visually recorded that was made in circumstances described above.
 ‘Distribute’ includes communicate, send, supply, transmit, make available and attempt to distribute.
-It is punishable by a maximum penalty of two years imprisonment.
+It is punishable by a maximum penalty of three years imprisonment.